 These circumstances include:

-Jeannie Paterson, a consumer rights and contract law expert from the University of Melbourne, says that if consumers don't get what they're promised, they have a right to terminate.
+Jeannie Paterson, a consumer rights and contract law expert from the University of Melbourne, told CHOICE that if consumers don't get what they're promised, they have a right to terminate.
 She also argues that if there are extra charges not disclosed in what's called the Critical Information Summary (CIS), consumers should be able to terminate their contract.

 The two most common instances where the right to terminate are around coverage and price changes, says Paterson.